Near West Side

 In the 1980s Black Gangster Disciples, Conservative Vice Lords, Traveling Vice Lords, Four Corner Hustlers, Gangster Stones, and Black Gangsters (New Breeds) ran these streets.

-In the 1990s and 2000s Black Gangster Disciples, Conservative Vice Lords, Traveling Vice Lords, Four Corner Hustlers, Gangster Stones, Black Disciples and New Breeds ran these streets.
+In the 1990s and 2000s Black Gangster Disciples, Conservative Vice Lords, Traveling Vice Lords, Four Corner Hustlers, Gangster Stones, Black Disciples and New Breeds (Black Gangsters) ran these streets.

 Here is a list of significant gangs that have walked these streets over time: